withastro/astro/.changeset/gorgeous-pants-drum.md

 'astro': patch
 ---

-Refactors to use `tinyglobby` for internal globbing operations
+Refactors to use `tinyglobby` and `picomatch` for internal globbing operations